 Planning Your Trip in the Smokies

 The official National Park Service website for the Great Smokies (www.nps.gov/grsm) has a tremendous amount of useful information on the park.
 Before you go, download the Smokies Trip Planner from the NPS site.
 Once in the park, at a visitor center pick up a copy of Smokies Guide, a free tabloid newspaper published four times a year by the Park Service.
-For sale at park visitor centers for $5, the Smokies Starter Kit is a useful collection of maps, pamphlets, brochures and other material on the park.
-Also worth considering is the Smokies Explorer Packet ($19.95), which includes two guidebooks.

 The Great Smoky Mountains Association is a non-profit group that has been supporting the park since 1953.
 It runs the bookstores and gift shops in the park.
 Its website at www.smokiesinformation.org has a wealth of information and many photos, along with an online store.
 There also are free Smokies visitor guide apps for iPhone and Android smartphones downloadable from the GSMA website.

 More than 10,000 years ago, nomadic people called Paleo-Indians occupied the mountain valleys of the region, including what is now the Great Smoky Mountains National Park.
 About 3,000 years ago, Eastern Woodland Indians took up a more settled agrarian life in the mountains.
 At the time the Europeans arrived in the 16th century, the Cherokee nation had a population of about 100,000 in eight Southeastern states.

 The Spanish explorer, Hernando de Soto, came through the Smokies in 1540.
 In the 1700s, sizeable numbers of white settlers, mostly from Scotland and Northern Ireland, arrived and began subsistence farming in the Smokies and elsewhere in the mountains.